sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/2_CN_Data_Structures_and_OOP/5._Data_Structures/3._Auxilary_Data_Structures/1._Priority_Queue_and_Heap/9._Practice_Problems/4-Check-if-CBT.md

 ## Simple and best solution
 Level order traversal based.
 We use level-order movement's and do a serial check.
-The check is that once we find node without both children (i.e. we are on second last node most probably), then all further nodes must have no children.
+The check is that once we find node without both children (i.e. we are on last node of a CBT probably), then all further nodes must have no children.
 If it was a full binary tree, this would still hold.

 In this method, there's no need to consider height or level.
 ```js